system76/tech-docs/src/models/thelio-spark-b1-n2/repairs.md

 ![PSU cabling to the motherboard & CPU](./img/psu-cables-motherboard.webp)

-- The 4-pin molex connector labeled `POWER1` on the Thelio Io board.
+- The 4-pin Berg connector labeled `POWER1` on the Thelio Io board.

 ![PSU cabling to the Thelio Io board](./img/psu-cables-thelio-io.webp)

-- The 4-pin molex connector labeled `POWER0` on the SATA backplane.
+- The 4-pin Berg connector labeled `POWER0` on the SATA backplane.

 ![PSU cabling to the SATA backplane](./img/psu-cables-sata.webp)